Reconnect with Your Spouse

 - Happy hour – My husband and I enjoy a glass of wine and cheers to our future

-- Church – My husband and I used to go to the evening music mass together every Sunday (now it’s too late with the kids).
+- Church – My husband and I used to go to the evening music mass together every Sunday (now it’s too late with the kids and our kids will behave if we promise donuts after church).

 - Coffee date – Try a new local coffee shop.
 If you visit during open mic night, you can enjoy free entertainment.